nordeck/matrix-widget-toolkit/.changeset/great-pets-add.md

 '@matrix-widget-toolkit/mui': patch
 ---

-Update vitest to 3.2.1 and change workspaces to projects instead
+Update vitest to 3.2.1 and update deprecated workspace config to projects config